seaboyz/employee-reimbursement-system/README.md

 * The server follow a  controller-service-repository architecture.
 * The client and server communicate in a RESTful manner.
 * The server is stateless.
+* The Authentication layer uses JWT to create a session token for the user.
+* The Encription layer uses bcrypt to hash the password.

 #### Restful API
 ##### Employee